agrc/metadata-asset-tracking-tool/metadata/location/city_and_town_locations.md

 ## Summary

-This dataset contains point locations of cities and town in Utah and includes the city name, county, and basic population information.
+This dataset contains point data for cities, towns, and non-populated locations in Utah and includes the name, county, and basic population information.

 ## Description